 - Fitbit Charge 4

-Fitbit’s basic, stylish fitness trackers are a nice middle ground if you’d like more capability in a waterproof wristwatch than plain analog time telling but don’t want to spend the money on a full-fledged smartwatch.
+Fitbit’s basic, stylish fitness trackers are a nice middle ground if you’d like more capability in a waterproof wristwatch than plain analog time telling but don’t want to spend the money on a standalone smartwatch.
 This one is water-resistant to 50 meters and was created with swimmers in mind as it automatically updates and logs any distances you swim and may be carried in the lake, ocean, or even the bathtub.
 The changeable clock display has the appearance and feel of a normal digital watch, but it’s always ready to monitor you when you start energetic, and we appreciated that there’s no need to plug in any information just put on your swimwear and go.

 - Citizen Eco-Drive Promaster Diver